Romeshdg/Romeshdg/README.md

 # Hi, I'm Romesh Dharamgudi! 👋
 I'm a Microsoft Certified: Azure Administrator Associate...

 Hi there!
-I'm an Azure enthusiast and Administrator who loves building cloud applications and services.
-I'm always looking to learn more about the latest Azure technologies
+I'm an Cloud enthusiast and Administrator who loves building cloud applications and services.
+I'm always looking to learn more about the latest Cloud technologies.

 ## Certification...
 ****************************************************************